confidential-containers/operator/docs/DEVELOPMENT.md

 In order to be merged your opened pull request (PR) should pass the static analysis checks and end-to-end (e2e) tests.

 The e2e tests jobs are executed on a variety of CcRuntime, configurations and platforms.
-These jobs that require confidential hardware (Intel TDX, AMD SEV, IBM SE, etc...) run on bare-metal machines and are often referred as "TEE tests".
+These jobs that require confidential hardware (Intel TDX, AMD SEV-SNP, IBM SE, etc...) run on bare-metal machines and are often referred as "TEE tests".
 The remaining tests (a.k.a "Non-TEE") are executed on Virtual Machines (VM) deployed on-demand.

 This is a list of the bare-metal machines and VMs that are utilized by the project for CI testing: